7Everyday Hero Rene Harding had a brilliant idea some years back, and it is paying off big time for multiple charities across Colorado.

 She hosts big parties called "Cocktails for a Cause."
 The parties draw women of all ages and all income levels to focus on having fun and on giving to charity.
 But all the attendees leave their checkbooks at home.

 "When I created it, it was important to me that it didn't matter what kind of economic level you were.
-There wasn't a $150 ticket," said Harding."In order to come, you basically need to bring the items that the charity needs and a $10 [donation].
+There wasn't a $150 ticket," Harding says.
+"In order to come you basically need to bring the items that the charity needs [donations] and $10.
 And that gets you into a wonderful evening filled with food, wine."

 Cocktails for a Cause started in 2009 in Harding's backyard.